 Geary High School teachers and administration will maintain an open-door policy in regard to bullying.
-The high school principal, counselor, and all certified staff are available for students who wish to report bullying incidents.
-Substantiated incidents will result in disciplinary action and/or reporting to appropriate authorities.
+The high school principal, counselor, social worker and all certified staff are available for students who wish to report bullying incidents.
+In addition to this, a "bully box" is maintained outside the high school office.
+Substantiated incidents will result in discipline action and/or reporting to appropriate authorities.
 Repeated or group bullying may result in Graduated Sanctions, ISD, and/or suspension.

-SEXUAL HARASSMENT
+SEXUAL HARRASSMENT